SUSE/connect-ng/DIFFERENCES.md

 - API calls which pass JSON body as "query" (e.g. upgradeProduct() or deactivateProduct()) can include unexpected attributes (mostly bools) which don't support "omitempty" tag.
 API seems to ignore these correctly.
+- When proxy credentials are incorrect, go version returns different error message than the original ruby one.
+Both are misleading and don't indicate any proxy related problems.